-Do they dress the family up and drag everyone to act like Christmas posers at church on Christmas eve?
+Do they dress the family up and drag everyone to act like Christmas posers at church on Christmas Eve?
 Is their favorite preferred target or scapegoat exiled from festivities while the so-called host or hostess ridicules them behind their back — or worse… treats them in ways that are overtly mean?

-Do they engage in the acts of bullying, ridiculing, or shaming other people?
+Do they engage in acts of bullying, ridiculing, or shaming other people?
 Are they experts at whispering or saying baiting commentary to hurt, upset, or embarrass a target, then deny all moral culpability and instead blame the victim for being “too sensitive”?

 Is their home their greatest source of pride on an everyday basis?
-If so, do they take great time and care doing seasonal redecorating to impress other people?
+If so, do they take great time and care to do seasonal redecorating to impress other people?
 Do they try to pretend they are “good Christians” — faithfully attending church but treating everyone around them like shiznet whenever the pastor or other congregation members are not looking?

 Beware the holiday pretender.